 Smart, connected products in the Internet of Things enable 6 new capabilities for manufacturers, but also disrupt the status quo.
 Learn how manufacturers capitalize on the IoT opportunity.
 (Courtesy of PTC)

-The Internet of Things is revolutionizing manufacturing.
+The Internet of Things is revolutionising manufacturing.
 Intel provides the foundation for intelligent factories with silicon that scales from factory floor to datacenter, comprehensive security, API management and pre-integrated hardware and software solutions.
 These technologies enable vital new capabilities, such as predictive maintenance, improved yields, higher quality and remote manageability.
-From silicon to services, factory floor to datacenter, see how today's smart factories are built.
+From silicon to services, factory floor to data centre, see how today's smart factories are built.
 (Courtesy of Intel)

 Industry 4.0: The world is facing a technological revolution, which will also change society.
 Due to a new value-added chain in factories, today's machine no longer „blindly" processes a workpiece, rather the workpiece tells the machine what to do.
 The workpiece knows its configuration and its recipient.
 It causes orders of material, just as it conducts itself to the respective customer.
 Sophisticated software works with high-tech machines, together they make decisions and minimize human sources of error.
 Worldwide all signs continue to point to growing productivity and flexibility -- this applies to both humans and machines.
 (Courtesy of Kann Technical & Ulla Herbst)